 Put away the period costume and your plastic Mozart figurine.
 We’re talking more John Cage than Johann Strauss in a celebration of contemporary music that also draws in the visual arts.

-As well as featuring the work of some of the best contemporary composers the world has to offer, it also features some of the best performers.
-In its 31st year, for example, this includes the Vienna Philharmonic Orchestra and the Vienna Symphony Orchestra.
+As well as featuring the work of some of the best contemporary composers the world has to offer, it also features some of the best performers, such as the Vienna Philharmonic Orchestra and the Vienna Symphony Orchestra.

-The 2018 Wien Modern programme runs under the motto “Sicherheit” (Security), with over 110 concerts, artistic performances, discussions, and more across 30 venues that explore and test the edges of that concept: no risk, no fun.
-The Vienna Philharmonic Orchestra sets the tone with the official opening concert featuring Cage and Schoenberg, plus the premiere of a work written for the orchestra by Johannes Maria Staud, and all without a conductor.
+The Wien Modern programme ran under the motto “Sicherheit” (Security), with over 110 concerts, artistic performances, discussions, and more across 30 venues that explored and tested the edges of that concept: no risk, no fun.
+The Vienna Philharmonic Orchestra set the tone with the official opening concert featuring Cage and Schoenberg, plus the premiere of a work written for the orchestra by Johannes Maria Staud, and all without a conductor.

-- “Panic”, featuring (among others) the Vienna Symphonic Orchestra, conductor Sylvain Cambreling, the premiere of Julia Purgina’s “Akatalepsia” and the work by Sir Harrison Birtwistle that gives the concert its title.
+- “Panic”, featuring (among others) the Vienna Symphonic Orchestra, conductor Sylvain Cambreling, the premiere of Julia Purgina’s “Akatalepsia” and the work by Sir Harrison Birtwistle that gave the concert its title

 - “Casino Cage”, featuring Luciano Berio’s “Sequenza” (all 14 parts) and Cage’s “Variations IV”, with the precise composition of the evening determined at a roulette table